deltaDAO/blockscout/apps/block_scout_web/lib/block_scout_web/templates/privacy/privacy.html.md

 **Retention period:**
 deltaDAO deletes your personal data as soon as we no longer require them for processing your inquiry, except deltaDAO is obliged to comply with legal retention periods or in case of legal disputes.

+## **4.3 Providing the GraphQL API**

+When you are browsing to the [**GraphQL API** &#8599;](https://explorer.genx.minimal-gaia-x.eu/graphiql), usage data is transmitted to Prospect One, a company established in Poland, operating the cdn.jsdelivr.net service.
+The usage data includes your
+-	IP address
+-	browser type and browser version
+-	referrer data (limited to domain)
+-	the URLs of the Service that you visit (limited to the cdn.jsdelivr.net domain)
+-	the time and date of your visit
+-	unique device identifiers
+-	other diagnostic data
+Prospect One never associates any gathered data with specific users of the service or tries to track their usage at any point and in any way.

+**Purpose:** Your personal data is transmitted to Prospect One as it is a technical requirement to provide the GraphQL API to you.
+Prospect One uses this data to operate the cdn.jsdelivr.net service.

+**Legal basis:** The legal basis for this processing is our legitimate interest, pursuant to Art.
+6(1)(f) GDPR.

+**Legitimate interests:** Our legitimate interest is to provide the GraphQL API to you.

+**Retention period:** deltaDAO does not maintain your personal data after visiting the GraphQL API.
+Prospect One will retain your personal data only for as long as is necessary for the purpose set out above.
+Prospect One will also retain non-aggragated usage data for internal analysis purposes.
+Non-aggragated usage data is retained for a shorter period of time, until it is analyzed and deleted, except when this data is used to strengthen the security or to improve the functionality of the service, or if they are legally obligated to retain this data for longer time periods.
+For more information please refer to Prospect One&#39;s [**privacy policy** &#8599;]( https://www.jsdelivr.com/terms/privacy-policy-jsdelivr-net).

 # 5. Cookies and web storage